Obscurus-network/Obscurus.ghost/README.md

 and maybe reverse shell function

-!IF YOU DECIDE TO USE THIS, I AM WARNING YO.
-JUST PLEASE, DONT!
+!IF YOU DECIDE TO USE THIS, I AM WARNING YOU, JUST PLEASE, DONT!
+=

 Using this logger can cause permanent brain damage.
 Also, please dont use this for malicious purposes

 Bye -burnt.chipset